Utility Theory of Synthetic Data Generation: Model Comparison Based on Synthetic Data

-In this section, we present two illustrative examples for classification and regression to demonstrate that the dissimilarity between the marginal distributions of the synthetic and original features sometimes might lead to distinctive optimal models under the same model specification, which results in inconsistent model comparison.
-For both examples, we denote the support of synthetic and original features as $\mathcal{X}=[-1,1]$.
-Let the regression functions in classification and regression be $\eta(x)=1$ for $x\in [0,1]$ and $-1$ otherwise and $\mu(x) = x$.
+In this section, we present an illustrative example in classification to demonstrate that the dissimilarity between the marginal distributions of the synthetic and real features sometimes might lead to distinctive optimal models under the same model specification, which results in inconsistent model comparison.
+Here we present an illustrative example for classification to demonstrate that the dissimilarity between the marginal distributions of the synthetic and real features sometimes might lead to distinctive optimal models under the same model specification, which results in inconsistent model comparison.
+We denote the support of synthetic and real features as $\mathcal{X}=[-1,1]$.
+Let the decision rule function in classification be $\eta(x)=1$ for $x\in [0,1]$ and $-1$ otherwise.
 The true feature $X$ and the synthetic feature $\widetilde{X}$ are further assumed to follow the corresponding distributions,

-We further assume that the estimation model $\widehat{\mu}$ and $\widehat{\eta}$ are the same as $\mu$ and $\eta$, respectively.
+We further assume that the estimation model $\widetilde{\eta}$ and $\widetilde{\eta}$ are the same as $\eta$ and $\eta$, respectively.